insurance car insurance

 Nationwide: Best for coverage options

-Nationwide’s full coverage insurance is the third most expensive in Pennsylvania, and its minimum insurance averages $705 annually, well above some competitors.
+Nationwide's full coverage insurance costs an average of $173 per month in Pennsylvania, and its minimum insurance averages $147 per month, well above some competitors.
 Despite the higher prices, it may be a good choice for some because of its multiple coverage options.
 Nationwide offers standard policies but has many specialty options, including gap coverage, accident forgiveness, and a vanishing deductible.

 Pros